wandledareik-ops/configure-ad/README.md

 </p>
 <br />
-Next, we create a Domain Admin that will be able to make changes within Active Directory.
-To do this we go to start and select Active Directory Users and Computers.
+First, we create an Organizational Unit within Active Directory so we can organize our organization.
+To do this we open Active Directory by selecting start and searching for Active Directory Users and Computers.
+Then we right click mydomain.com then click new, Organization Unit and name it Admins

 <p>
 <img width="774" height="544" alt="picture 4" src="https://github.com/user-attachments/assets/5a676a61-10bf-4bf6-8be5-77a9b6f8f294" />